Ouigo

-Development
+History

 Background

 In contrast to Europe's relatively liberalized airline market (open skies), the high-speed railways of many countries, including France, have traditionally been operated as a monopoly that is financed and owned by the respective national government.
-However, during the early twenty-first century, there was an increasing push towards the liberalization of the railways.
-In particular, the European Union had announced targets for reforming high-speed railways for greater involvement of private operators set as early as December 2019.
-Furthermore, competition from low-cost airlines, as well as the anticipation of the deregulation of the intercity bus market, which had happened in Germany during the early 2010s and shortly thereafter in France, had motivated incumbent operators to seek to increase their competitiveness.
-Accordingly, the French state railway operator SNCF decided that it should launch a low cost operator of high speed trains, which it would brand as Ouigo.
+During the early twenty-first century, there was an increasing push towards the liberalization of the railways.
+In particular, the European Union announced targets for reforming high-speed railways for greater involvement of private operators as early as December 2019.
+Furthermore, competition from low-cost airlines, as well as the anticipation of the deregulation of the intercity bus market, which had happened in Germany during the early 2010s and shortly thereafter in France, motivated incumbent operators to seek to increase their competitiveness.
+Accordingly, the French state railway operator SNCF decided to launch a low cost operator of high speed trains, which it would brand as Ouigo.

 On 19 February 2013, the Ouigo initiative was announced by Guillaume Pepy, the head of SNCF.
-In an April 2013 interview with CNN Business Traveller, Pepy stated his hopes that, if Ouigo is successful, it can be expanded and, at an indeterminate future date, provide services beyond France to the capitals of neighbouring countries, specifically naming Brussels, Amsterdam and London.
-Early on, SNCF also declared that it hoped to also offer Ouigo services to the south west of France by 2017, principally Bordeaux.
+In an April 2013 interview with CNN Business Traveller, Pepy stated his hope for Ouigo was for it to be successful enough that it could be expanded and, eventually, provide services beyond France to the capitals of neighbouring countries, specifically naming Brussels, Amsterdam and London.
+Early on, SNCF also stated that it wanted to provide Ouigo services to the south west of France by 2017, principally Bordeaux.
 In the few months between announcement and the commencement of passenger operators, Ouigo had reportedly sold 200,000 tickets while its website had been visited in excess of two million times.

 On 2 April 2013, Ouigo was formally launched, with the first trains being run that same day.
-On 12 September 2013, SNCF announced that a sales milestone of one million tickets had been sold; at the same time, it was mentioned that of those tickets, 35 percent had been purchased for less than €35.
-On 1 April 2014, SNCF announced that, over the previous year, Ouigo had sold over 2.5 million tickets, of which 80 percent had been priced at €25 euros or less.
+On 12 September 2013, SNCF announced that a sales milestone of one million tickets had been sold, and that 35 percent had been purchased for less than €35.
+On 1 April 2014, SNCF announced that Ouigo had sold over 2.5 million tickets since launch, of which 80 percent had been priced at €25 or less.
 It also announced that the Ouigo website had been visited roughly 10 million times.